101, 102. Elementary Chinese.

 This is a two-semester sequence providing an introduction to the speaking, reading, writing and oral comprehension of modern Mandarin Chinese.
-Films, Web sites and other current materials from China acquaint the student with contemporary Chinese culture and colloquial usage.
+Films, .
+Through this course students are expected to be able to communicate in Mandarin Chinese on a basic level.
 Class sessions plus lab.
 Open to students with no prior study of Chinese.
 Also offered through Asian Studies.

 232. Cultures of China.

-This course is designed to introduce the history and culture of China from its earliest beginnings to the late 19th century, covering Chinese institutions, philosophical trends, religions, literature, arts, and special topics such as gender and family, among others.
+This course is designed to introduce the history and culture of China from its earliest beginnings to the late 19th century, covering Chinese institutions, philosophical trends, religions, literature, arts, and special topics such as gender and family, love and friendship, dream and soul, among others.
 Materials include Confucian and Taoist classics, Buddhist scriptures, literary and artistic works and films, as well as modern scholarly publications.
 All readings are in English.
 No knowledge about China and Chinese language is required.
 Also offered through Literature in (English) Translation, Asian Studies, and History.